pmgesualdi/fermat/README-PLATFORMS.md

 <br><br>
 ## Introduction: Platforms & Super Layers

-First of all we need to explain how we have separated each large structure of the framework into two concepts: '_Platforms_' and '_Super Layers_'.
+First of all we need to explain how we have separated each large structure of the framework into two concepts: _'Platforms'_ and _'Super Layers'_.
 <br>
-When it comes to code they are both the same, however the main difference is that the SuperLayers can be consumed by all Platforms (IE.: '_Communication_' or '_Blockchain_' Platform).
+When it comes to code they are both the same, however the main difference is that the SuperLayers can be consumed by all Platforms (IE.: _'Communication'_ or _'Blockchain'_ Platform).

 There is also another difference which is that the Platforms can consume each other in an incremental order from left to right, so that each Platform can consume all the previous ones.
 An example of this can be the following:
-The '_Fermat PIP_' Platform will only be able to consume the '_Fermat COR_' Platform, and the '_Fermat WPD_' Platform
+The _'Fermat PIP'_ Platform will only be able to consume the _'Fermat COR'_ Platform, and the _'Fermat WPD'_ Platform
 will be able to consume the two previosuly mentioned Platforms, and so on.

 The Super Layers behave in a similar way, in that they can consume each other in a descending order from top to bottom, so that each Super Layer is able to consume the previous ones.
 An example of this case is pretty straigtforward:
-The '_Fermat BCH_' Super Layer is only able to consume the '_Fermat OSA_' Super Layer, and the '_Fermat P2P_' Super Layer is able to consume the previously mentioned Super Layers.
+The _'Fermat BCH'_ Super Layer is only able to consume the _'Fermat OSA'_ Super Layer, and the _'Fermat P2P'_ Super Layer is able to consume the previously mentioned Super Layers.

-As a reference, please enter the [fermat web's] (http://fermat.org/) '_Architecture_' segment, in which you will be able to see all the previously mentioned relationships.
+As a reference, please enter the [fermat web's] (http://fermat.org/) _'Architecture'_ segment, in which you will be able to see all the previously mentioned relationships.

 Before we move forward with the other topics, we think it will be usefull to point out the **Layout** of the system, in order for you to be able to put alltogether the concepts of this document.
 This goes as follows: